Open quantum generalisation of Hopfield neural networks: Results

 For a single pattern, $p = 1$, we are able to rigorously prove the presence of a LC phase, since Eqs.~\eqref{mfdyn1} and \eqref{mfdyn2} can be recast in \emph{Li\' enard form} \cite{Palit2010}, (see also \cite{SM}) for $T<2/3$ and $T> (8\Omega^2 + 1)^{-1}$.
 The Li\' enard theorem \cite{Hirsch_book} guarantees the existence, uniqueness and stability of a LC (which wraps around the origin).

 The LC phase can be interpreted as a new quantum retrieval phase: for low enough temperatures, in fact, independently from the initial conditions the NN is always driven towards a LC with a large oscillation amplitude.
 For instance, the case reported in Fig.~\ref{Fig3}a (corresponding to $T = 0.15$) shows oscillations reaching a maximum overlap of $\sim 0.8$ with the single stored pattern.
 Limit cycles of this kind (involving mostly a single overlap) also exist for generic $p>1$.
-Numerical evidence suggests that at long times oscillations involve at most two overlaps, while all the remaining $p-2$ asymptotically vanish.
-More importantly, when starting from an initial condition with large overlap with one of the patterns (say, the $\mu$-th one) and significantly smaller overlap with the remaining ones seems to always lead to oscillations in the $(m^z_{\mu},m^y_{\mu})$ plane and vanishing ones in the others.
-This hints at the possibility of associating to any stable fixed point attractor $\xi_i^{(\mu)}$ of the NN a corresponding LC attractor.
+For $p \leq 4$ we have performed a systematic numerical study in the LC phase in the range of parameters $0.4 \leq T \leq 0.66$ and $0.4 \leq \Omega \leq 1$ (using the same distribution of the couplings mentioned above) finding that at long times oscillations involve at most two overlaps, while all the remaining $p-2$ asymptotically vanish.
+More importantly, starting from an initial condition with large overlap with one of the patterns (say, the $\mu$-th one) and significantly smaller overlap with the remaining ones seems to always lead to oscillations in the $(m^z_{\mu},m^y_{\mu})$ plane and vanishing ones in the others.
+These findings are also supported by preliminary investigations for $p < 10$ and seem plausible for general $p$ by looking at the theoretical argument presented in section 3C of the SM.
+This is somewhat reminiscent of the retrieval phase, where the dynamics proceeds towards the pattern it initially had larger overlap with.
+Furthermore, when cooling the system at large $\Omega$, LC attractors emerge before the appearance of the stable fixed points, which hints at the possibility of a correspondence between fixed point attractors $\xi_i^{(\mu)}$ and LC ones.
+At this level, this aspect comes out as a numerical finding and will require future work in order to be explored and established in more detail.
 It is moreover noteworthy that the fundamental properties of the Hopfield dynamics are rather robust against the introduction of a coherent term such as the transverse field we use in this work.
 It is worth remarking that this robustness is closely related to symmetry arguments: indeed the generalized $\mathrm{Z}_2$ symmetry broken in the FM phase of the classical model is still broken in the LC phase.
 Here, additionally, the stationary state spontaneously breaks the time translation symmetry, which should correspond to the appearance of a Goldstone mode, as found in \cite{Chan:PRA:2015}.